antangelo/xdvdfs/xdvdfs-cli/README.md

 Usage: xdvdfs [COMMAND]

 Commands:
-  ls      List files in an image tree    List all files in an image, recursively md5     Show MD5 checksums for files in an image info    Print information about image metadata unpack  Unpack an entire image to a directory pack    Pack an image from a given directory or source ISO image help    Print this message or the help of the given subcommand(s)
+  ls        List files in an image tree      List all files in an image, recursively md5       Show MD5 checksums for files in an image checksum  Compute deterministic checksum of image contents info      Print information about image metadata unpack    Unpack an entire image to a directory pack      Pack an image from a given directory or source ISO image help      Print this message or the help of the given subcommand(s)
 ```

 Running a subcommand with the `-h` flag will show help information for that specific subcommand.